 Ed Park's review in The New York Times calls Madden “the stunt-man philosopher of American comics” and describes Ex Libris as a work with “virtuoso books-within-bookishness” in which “insider wit abounds.”
 Read The New York Times review here.
 Publisher’s Weekly selected Ex Libris as the only graphic novel on its 2021 Top 20 Independent Publishers list, calling it an “endlessly inventive work” that “is a metafictional master class in comics.”
 "A mind-bending journey through an wide array of genres and states of consciousness," says PASC's John Heon, reviewing it here. |

-SPRING 2024: PASC Symposium, “Avant-Green, Radical by Nature: Environmentalism, Ecology, and the Natural World in Avant-Garde Art and Thought,” hybrid event in Philadelphia and online.
+PASC Symposium, “Avant-Green, Radical by Nature: Environmentalism, Ecology, and the Natural World in Avant-Garde Art and Thought,” hybrid event TBD in Philadelphia and online.
 For more about the topic, click here.

 |